 Don’t be afraid or embarrassed to ask for help.
 You can turn to friends and family members for advice, talk to a professional, or attend co-parenting or anger management classes.
 No matter what you’re going through that seems hard to cope with, it’s important to seek help — there’s no shame in that.
 By helping yourself and learning how to deal with negative feelings, you will be a more stable parent capable of providing emotional support to your children.

 It’s of utmost importance to take care of your physical, mental, and emotional well-being.
-Remember, there’s no one better who can take care of your children, so you should always be in the best possible shape and keep your priorities in mind.
+Remember, there’s no one who can take care of your children better than you, so you should always be in the best possible physical and emotional shape possible and be mindful of your priorities: your children’s health and happiness.

 It takes two to tango.
-If one parent starts slacking off, the other parent will have difficulty picking up the pieces.
-Keep in mind that a divorce is a traumatizing experience for every child.
-Even though parents might also feel lost, children are the ones who need support the most.
+If one parent starts slacking off, the other parent may have difficulty picking up the slack.
+Keep in mind that even a good divorce is a traumatic experience for a child; how well the parents handle it will largely determine just how traumatic it will be for their children.
+Even though you might also feel lost or sad, remember that your children need your support.
 It helps greatly if you are physically healthy and mentally strong to deal with the situation.
 Exercise and a balanced diet will improve your physical health while having a friend or a family member by your side will enable you to vent and get a fresh perspective on your situation.

 Co-parenting after divorce involves making a lot of decisions with your ex, whether you have a good relationship with each other or not.
-Overall, as long as you put your children’s well-being first without bickering at every chance, things should work out for the best.
-Remember that the key to a “seamless” transition to the new situation is nurturing as many meaningful relationships as possible that are important to your children.
+Overall, as long as you put your children’s well-being first without arguing over every decision (no matter how small or insignificant it may be), things should work out for the best.
+Remember that the key to a “seamless” transition to the new situation is nurturing as many relationships that are important to your children as possible.

 A lot of things will never be the same, but do your best not to deviate from the norm too much.
 At the same time, always protect your children from any parental conflict as they shouldn’t carry the burden of a failed marriage.
 Open communication is also essential, and it entails communicating freely with your children and your ex-spouse.